 Faculty Study Away Course Spotlights

-The Study Away Program director, Mandy Reinig, is conducting a series of interviews with VWU faculty who lead study away courses.
+The Director of Global Engagement, Mandy Reinig, is conducting a series of interviews with VWU faculty who lead study away courses.

 Dr. Terry Lindvall discusses his course in Oxford, England.